EMCO Tech Heating & Cooling Glossary

 Boiler – a type equipment that is used for producing heat or hot water (or both simultaneously) and deliver the heat though radiators or baseboards.
 Boilers can be classified based on foul source: gas, oil; or based on application: steam or hot water.
-View our boiler relater services here
+Learn more about our boiler related services here

 BTU (British Thermal Unit) – a unit of measurement for heat.
 One BTU is the amount of heat energy required to raise the temperature of 1lb water by 1 °F. BTU is commonly used to measure heating or cooling capacity of HVAC equipment.